djsodope/primus-character-cre/src/prd.md

 **Mission Statement**: Primus Character Creator is a web application that enables tabletop RPG players to create, customize, and manage character sheets for Dungeons & Dragons-style campaigns with secure personal account storage.

 **Success Indicators**:
-- Users can successfully create and save characters to their personal GitHub accounts
+- Users can successfully create and save characters to their personal Firebase accounts
-- Characters persist across sessions and devices
+- Characters persist across sessions and devices with secure cloud storage
 - Intuitive character creation process with D&D-inspired mechanics
-- Seamless authentication flow using GitHub
+- Seamless authentication flow using email/password registration and login

 **Experience Qualities**: Mystical, Organized, Trustworthy